 I have not transformed my inner life into a profession or job.
-I do not preach neither teach.
+I do not preach, nor do I teach.
 It is not my intention to convince anyone of anything.
 I only talk to myself, thinking aloud.
 The echo of these words can lead you to that infinite space which is peace, silence, love, existence, consciousness, and absolute bliss.

 Do not search for me but for yourself.
 It is not me that you need, because the only thing that really matters is you.
 What you yearn for lies within, here and now, as what you are.

 Glory has no relation to fame.
 Avoid standing out, for the true honor is not based on the public opinion, but on what you really are.
 Choose bliss over success, life over reputation, wisdom over information.

 By flying you will learn that what matters is not to touch the sky but to have the courage to spread your wings.
 The higher you will fly, the smaller and less significant the world will look.

 (Prabhuji is a writer and a mystic who has chosen to retire from society and lead a solitary life.
 He spends his days completely secluded, writing in silence and absorbed in contemplation.
 Prabhuji is not a public figure and rejects any kind of promotion or personal publicity.
 He does not offer any sat-saṅgs, lectures, courses, conferences, or interviews; nor does he accept visitors, disciples, or followers.
 He shares his teachings only through books, online forum, and videos.
 We ask everybody to respect his privacy.)

 “For this gull, though, it was not eating that mattered, but flight.
 More than anything else, Jonathan Livingston Seagull loved to fly.
 This kind of thinking, he found, is not the way to make one’s self popular with other birds.”